tribblix/build/patches/openjdk22/README.txt

 Don/t patch make/autoconf/spec.gmk.in any more, the variable added is no longer used

 os::scan_pages() has been removed

 os::prepare_native_symbols() has been added, provide a no-op implementation

+Cleanup: we always have dlarr1() on all supported releases, so don't check for it or work around its potential absence

 22+25